I am a passionate writer with 22 years’ experience in the industry, writing for various print and online media here in England and abroad.

 - The Lion Ranger Series - National Geographic Wild - Shows Kevin's work rearing lions and explains the conservation program;The white lion endangered species program is featured too.

-There's several books published by Kevin and Mandy Richardson about lions and big cats and the work they do there.
+There's several books published by Kevin Richardson about lions and big cats and the work they do there.
 If you buy a copy this helps fund the wildlife sanctuary.
-Visitors can now book in to the sanctuary when in Kenya, and see the big cats for themselves.
+Visitors can book in to the sanctuary when in Kenya, and see the big cats for themselves.

 Lion Distribution Map - International